Armantkd/DinoJump-3D/README.md

 # The Green Team

 (PLEASE READ)
-THe code presented is not the most efficient, it has many global variables making runtime slow.
-Furthermore it lacked the use of different classes for each object.
-However, it was coded given a deadline which is why my team decided not to focus on efficiency but on completeing the task.
-That being said, I am really proud of what my team and I accomplished given a short amount of time, a motion-sensing 3D video game.
+This game was coded given a short deadline which is why my team decided not to focus on efficiency but on completeing the task.
+That being said, I am really proud of what my team and I accomplished given such little time.
+Some notes on improving efficiency: It has many global variables making runtime slow.
+Furthermore, it lacked the use of different classes for each object.
+All in all, the motion sensing 3D game was successful!
+(Please Read)